-As much as I believe in cosmopolitanism, I still admire some public intellectuals with a strong stand on minorities or communautarian perspectives and already published Renford Reese’s insight on Obama’s election so here’s a follow-up page on which I regularly publish those papers from Renford which I find particularly interesting from my multicultural and cosmopolitan perspective…in its wider meaning of course!
+As much as I believe in cosmopolitanism as a powerful world view and reality, I still admire some public intellectuals with a strong stand on minorities or communautarian perspectives and already published Renford Reese’s insight on Obama’s election so here’s a follow-up page on which I regularly publish those papers from Renford which I find particularly interesting from my multicultural and cosmopolitan perspective…in its wider meaning of course!

 San Bernardino County Sun and Inland Valley Bulletin (CA)

 Democrats are riding the wave of an extraordinary Convention that was just what the doctor ordered – in more than one way.

 The convention inspired a Democratic base that was largely uninspired before the convention.
 Bill Clinton’s masterful speech added clarity to the choice that sits before the American people in November.
 Clinton’s simple explanations regarding the limitations of the Mitt Romney/Paul Ryan platform were crystal clear, timely and believable.
 So much so that Romney, to the dismay of conservatives, praised Clinton for elevating the Democratic National Convention.

 Prominent conservatives such as George Will, Rush Limbaugh, Laura Ingraham and Bill Kristol have begun to criticize Romney’s tactics and his will to win this election.
 In his column titled “Speak Up,” Kristol stated that it is time for Romney to engage in specifics.
 According to Kristol, “When a challenger merely appeals to disappointment with the incumbent and tries to reassure voters he’s not too bad an alternative, that isn’t generally a formula for victory.”